 The science of the nuclear processes has a long history.
-Democritus in the fifth century B.C. started the search for the elementary particle of nature he called the atom.
-John Dalton, about 1803, related atomic masses to hydrogen, and Mendeleev in 1869 correlated these masses with the atoms' chemical properties and hypothesized missing elements.
+Democritus in the fifth century BC started the search for the elementary particle of nature he called the atom.
+John Dalton, about 1803, related atomic masses to hydrogen, and Mendeleev in 1869 correlated these masses with the atoms? chemical properties and hypothesized missing elements.
 Many thought this ended the adventure, but in 1895 Roentgen discovered X-rays, and a year later Becquerel discovered natural radioactivity.
 A short time thereafter, in 1902, Rutherford and Soddy proposed that radioactivity was related to atomic changes, and in 1905 Einstein equated mass to energy.
 In 1932 Curie and Joliot discovered artificial radioactivity, and in 1938 Meitner and Frisch recognized that uranium fissioned when bombarded with neutrons.
-In 1942 Enrico Fermi and Glen Seaborg led development of the first controlled neutron fission reactor to produce plutonium-239.18
+In 1942 Enrico Fermi and Glen Seaborg led development of the first controlled neutron fission reactor to produce plutonium-239 [17].

 The nuclear processes of most interest to the nuclear industry are radioactive decay and the transmutation of nuclides.
 Whereas chemical processes relate to the interactions of orbital electrons of the atom, nuclear processes relate to interactions of neutrons, charged particles, and nuclides with the neutrons and protons in the nucleus of the atom.
-As noted above, several thousand nuclides and isomers are now known and only 287 of these are naturally occurring.
+As noted above, several thousand nuclides and isomers are now known with only 287 of these occurring naturally.
 More continue to be found.
-As Mendeleev invented the chart of the chemical elements, Emilio Segre invented the chart of the nuclides to give order to the nuclear properties and processes.19
+As Mendeleev